melezhik/outthentic/README.md

 Othentic produces output in [TAP](https://testanything.org/) format, that means you may use your favorite tap parsers to bring result to another test / reporting systems, follow TAP documentation to get more on this.

-Here is example for converting swat tests into JUNIT format:
+Here is example for having output in JUNIT format:

     story_check --formatter TAP::Formatter::JUnit

 # Prove settings

 Othentic utilize [prove utility](http://search.cpan.org/perldoc?prove) to run tests, all prove related parameters are passed as is to prove.
 Here are some examples:

     story_check -Q # don't show anythings unless test summary story_check -q -s # run prove tests in random and quite mode